 The device — first tested at Wilson Plaza in Corpus Christi and then used at NAS Corpus Christi — is now ending problems with the wind in high-rise elevator shafts that have existed since cable-suspended lifts were created.

 Big doors have been opening recently for this device that closes them, said Vicki Marshall, the elder Kelly Marshall’s wife.

 Her husband was born in Kenedy in 1938, and they met through friends in Corpus Christi, had three children, adopted one, and other youngsters lived with the family over the years, she said.

-Her husband worked for Central Power and Light Co. about 25 years, before launching his elevator company, which the family operated about 20 years before selling it to a Canadian company.
+Her husband worked for Central Power and Light Co. for about 25 years, before launching his elevator company, which the family operated for about 20 years before selling it to a Canadian company.